cdnjs/tools/cmd/kv/README.md

 ## `upload`

 Inserts packages from disk to KV.
 Package files and version metadata will be pushed to KV.
+If the flag `-meta-only` is set, only version metadata will be pushed to KV.

 ```
 make kv && ./bin/kv upload jquery mathjax fontawesome